A Bible Study by Jack Kelley

 What Do Dispensationalists Believe?

-A dispensationalist believes that throughout history God has dealt with humanity in different ways at different times as part of the process of revealing His character and His plan for mankind, and calls these different periods dispensations.
+A dispensationalist believes that God has dealt with humanity in different ways at different times—revealing to us His character and His plan for mankind.
+These different periods of time are called dispensations.

 More recently most scholars have settled on seven dispensations.
 Each one has begun with an agreement between God and man that man has subsequently broken, causing the agreement to fail and requiring a judgment.
 Here are the seven dispensations in chronological order.